AAR’s Chairperson Featured in TV Program

 Turks and others (Kurds mainly in the southeast, Armenians, Greeks, Jews, etc.)

 Turkish (official language)

-Mostly Muslim (Sunni, Alawites) and others including Greek Orthodox, Armenian Orthodox and Jews.
+Mostly Muslim (Sunni, and a few Alawites) and others including Greek Orthodox, Armenian Orthodox and Jews.

 Source:Ministry of Foreign Affairs of Japan

 Turkey is hosting more than 3.6 million Syrian refugees* who have fled from the civil war since 2011, and the majority are living not in refugee camps but in urban areas.
 Many of them are unable to access public services due to a lack of sufficient information, and it is also difficult for them to find a job that ensures stable incomes.
 Frictions between refugees and host communities are often observed.